Rotaflex publicity from France and the USA.

 Designer: John & Sylvia Reid – attributed.

-Other versions: Made in several colours and models as you can see below.
+Other versions: This blue & white Rotaflex pendant lamp was made in several colours and models as you can see below.
 Similar lamps appear in a Rotaflex 1963 catalogue.
 They were named Poliprism lamps, as you can see below.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).